Holland (album): Background

-In late December 1970, the Beach Boys played three concert dates in Amsterdam as part of a short European tour.
-On the first date, which had been scheduled to begin at 12:30 a.m., the band arrived four hours late due to a missed flight, and were surprised to find that the concert hall venue, the Concertgebouw, was still packed with attendees.
+In late December 1970, the Beach Boys played three concert dates in Rotterdam and Amsterdam as part of a short European tour.
+On the first date, which had been scheduled to begin at 12:30 a.m., the band arrived four hours late due to a missed flight, and were surprised to find that the concert hall venue, the De Doelen, Rotterdam, was still packed with attendees.
 Furthermore, the audience shouted for the group to perform their new songs, rather than their past hits.
 Carl Wilson told a local magazine, "I love this audience.
 Our last albums 20/20 and Sunflower] sold poorly in the US, our financial situation is disastrous – and here we have success.
 I like this country."
 (Note: The next day, Bruce Johnston told an interviewer, "The audience is very respected by me and the band. ...
 They listen to the lyrics.
 I might consider living here.")

 The Beach Boys performing at Central Park in July 1971.

 Reports from this period suggested that the group were planning to move from Los Angeles to Britain once their recording commitments were finished.
 In one report, manager Jack Rieley said they were "definitely leaving Los Angeles because of the smog."
 Later, Rieley told Rolling Stone, "I wanted to [shift our base] and so did Carl.
 [Holland] seemed like an interesting place.
 But most importantly, I felt that The Beach Boys had to do a record outside of California, to get away from that whole scene, find a new scene, and create in that new scene."
 (Note: The south of France, where the Rolling Stones had recently recorded Exile on Main St., was also under consideration as a possible venue.
 Johnston stated that he had suggested that the group record their new album in France, "but somehow it ended up being recorded in Holland.
 I had to secretly come down and do vocals. ... even though I was out of the band, I still sang on albums.")

 During the recording of Carl and the Passions – "So Tough", in late February 1972, the band returned to the Netherlands to film a promotional clip for their forthcoming single, "Marcella", and play a televised concert at the RAI Congrescentrum.
 There, the group decided on the Netherlands as the venue for their next recording project, and where they would set up headquarters for the next several months.
 A few days later, the band announced drummer Ricky Fataar and guitarist Blondie Chaplin as new additions to their official line-up.
 Bruce Johnston, who had joined in 1965, resigned from the group in April 1972.